james-sexton96/radio-ai/README.md

 ## Project Status

 Initializing project structure and setting up foundational services.
+There is some test data, including a non-related image for initial tests with multimodal reasoning.
+Dockerized Ollama is the current backend but planning future work to create more open ended connections (OpenAI, Gemini, other endpoints).